The Residents' Association

 The countryside and farm land surrounding Great Kingshill is beautiful, with numerous fields and woods to explore via an abundant network of footpaths.

-Located on the A4128 High Wycombe to Great Missenden road, Great Kingshill is about 4 miles from High Wycombe.
-From High Wycombe take the road to Hughenden travelling past Morrisons, Hamilton Road and Hughenden Manor.
-Continue following A4128 signs up through Cryers Hill and enter Great Kingshill.
+Located on the A4128 High Wycombe to Great Missenden road, Great Kingshill is about 4 miles north east from High Wycombe.
+From that direction, follow the road towards Hughenden, continuing over the Hamilton Road and Hughenden Avenue roundabouts.
+Pass Hughenden Manor on the left and turn right at the next roundabout.
+Continue following A4128 signs up through Cryers Hill, passing the school, shop and pub, proceeding into the village of Great Kingshill.